-These are the best books I’ve ever read so I had to have them as my 100th post.
-I’ve read them so many times I have them memorized.
+These are the best books I have ever read, so I had to have them as my 100th post.
+I have read them so many times that I have them memorized.
 I love them so much that I named my dog after Fudge.
-I didn’t realize when I was young that these books were a series and only knew about the third one (Fudge-a-Mania), which by the way is my favorite one.
-It wasn’t until later on that I learned that ‘Tales of a Fourth Grade Nothing’ was the first book in the series.
+I didn’t realize when I was a kid that these books were a series and only knew about the third one (Fudge-a-Mania), which is my favorite one.
+It wasn’t until later that I learned that ‘Tales of a Fourth Grade Nothing’ was the first book in the series.

-These books still make me laugh to this day and I’m 23.
-It doesn’t matter what age you are; these books are just plain funny.
-My mom and I have listened to each of them a hundred times at least and my mom still laughs at them like she’s listening to them for the first time.
+These books still make me laugh to this day, and I’m 23.
+It doesn’t matter your age.
+These books are just plain funny.
+My mom and I have listened to them over a hundred times, and my mom still laughs like she’s listening to them for the first time.

-Life with his little brother, Fudge, makes Peter Hatcher feel like a fourth grade nothing.
+Life with his little brother, Fudge, makes Peter Hatcher feel like a fourth-grade nothing.
 Whether Fudge is throwing a temper tantrum in a shoe store, smearing mashed potatoes on the walls at Hamburger Heaven, or trying to fly, he’s never far from trouble.
-Fudge is an almost 3-year-old terror that gets away with everything, and Peter’s had it up to here!
+Fudge is an almost three-year-old terror that gets away with everything, and Peter’s had it up to here!

 Ironically, I didn’t read this book until 4th grade.
-It was a class reading book meaning the teacher would read it to us and sometimes the students would have to read aloud.
-This was difficult for me because I don’t like the sound of my own voice very much.
+It was a class reading book meaning the teacher would read it to us, and sometimes the students would have to read aloud.
+This was difficult for me because I don’t like the sound of my own voice.
 After reading this book, all my questions about ‘Fudge-a mania’ were answered.

 When Sheila’s family spends the summer in Tarrytown, Sheila has to face some of her worst fears.
 Not only does a dog come with the rented house, but her parents expect Shelia to take swimming lessons.
 Sheila does her best to pretend she’s an expert at everything, but she knows she isn’t fooling her new friend, Mouse Ellis, who happens to be a crackerjack swimmer and a dog lover.

-In this book, we get to see the world through Shelia Tubman’s eyes.
+In this book, we see the world through Shelia Tubman’s eyes.
 I’m going to be honest with you all, I really don’t like Shelia’s character.
 I think it’s because she doesn’t like dogs.
 I don’t understand why Shelia is so scared of dogs.
 I love dogs.
-A border collie bit me when I was 3 and I still love dogs.
-But just because I don’t like this story doesn’t mean you will.
-You’re welcomed to read this book if you want to.
+When I was three, a border collie bit me, and I still love dogs.
+But just because I don’t like this story doesn’t mean you won’t.
+You are welcome to give this story a try if you want to.

 This book introduces a new member of the Hatcher family, Tamara Roxanne Hatcher.
-Or as they call her Tootsie.
-We are also introduced to a new pet, Uncle Feather the myna bird, who is my second favorite character next to Fudge.
-When I was a kid I had a toy parrot that repeated everything you said and I called it Uncle Feather.
-I wonder what ever happened to that thing.
+Or, as they call her, Tootsie.
+We are also introduced to a new pet, Uncle Feather, the myna bird, my second favorite character, next to Fudge.
+When I was a kid, I had a toy parrot that repeated everything you said, and I called it Uncle Feather.
+I wonder what happened to that thing.
 Oh well.

 Fudge is back and driving his brother Peter crazy, as usual.
-This 5-year-old human hurricane is more trouble than ever His latest plan is to marry Peter’s sworn enemy, Sheila Tubman.
+This five-year-old human hurricane is more trouble than ever.
+His latest plan is to marry Peter’s sworn enemy, Sheila Tubman.
 But Peter’s problems are about to get worse.
-His parents have decided to share a summer house, in Maine with the Tubmans.
-And Peter will be stuck with Fudge and Sheila for 3 whole weeks!
+His parents have decided to share a summer house in Maine with the Tubmans.
+And Peter will be stuck with Fudge and Sheila for three whole weeks!

-As I said before this one is my favorite out of all of them and is the funniest one in the whole series, in my opinion anyway.
-I’ve probably listened to it on cassette a hundred times as a kid.
-This book has the best stories and the best lines out of all the other books.
+As I said before, this one is my favorite book in the series and the funniest one in the whole series, in my opinion anyway.
+I probably listened to it on cassette a hundred times as a kid.
+This book has the best stories and the best quotes out of all the other books.
 From “Big Bird’s not married!” to “Person overboard!” every word in this book is comedy gold.